bibblio/related-content-module/README.md

 <script src="node_modules/bibblio-related-content-module/js/bib-related-content.js"></script>
 ```

-The module may also be required using npm's require if installed with npm:
+The module may also be required using NodeJS's require if installed with npm:

 ```javascript
 var Bibblio = require("bibblio-related-content-module");